Former unified super-lightweight champion Amir Khan has finally landed his WBN Fighter of the Year Award for 2010, TEN YEARS later than expected.

 “I love it.
 It’s been so long.
 I forgot I actually won it!

-“But it’s amazing and it will go with all my titles.
-I’d like to say thank you to Phil and all at WBN for the trophy.”
+“But it’s amazing.
+It will go with all my titles.
+I want to say thank you to Phil and all at WBN for the trophy.”

-Khan is expected to be back in the ring over the coming months having got back in the win column last summer.
+Khan is expected to return in the ring over the coming months, having returned to the win column last summer.